lutitech/twitter-web-scrapper/README.md

 Automatically Triggering Scraping
 The application also includes a cron job to automatically trigger the scraping process every hour.
 This functionality is implemented in the ScraperController using the @nestjs/schedule package.
 The cron job is configured to run the triggerScrapingAutomatically method every hour.

+## Swagger Documentation
+The Swagger documentation for the API endpoints is available at /api.
+You can explore and test the endpoints using Swagger UI.

 Example .env File
-Refer to the example .env file for configuring environment variables
+Refer to the example in .env.example file for configuring environment variables

 Contributing